desktop/desktop/docs/technical/packaging.md

    so the user can add a suitable license to their new repository when creating a repository in Desktop

-`electron-packager` is also responsible for codesigning at this stage, and if you do not have this configured you will likely see an error like this:
+`electron-packager` is also responsible for code-signing on macOS at this stage, and if you do not have this configured you will likely see an error like this:

 ```
-Packaging app for platform darwin x64 using electron v2.0.5
+Packaging app for platform darwin x64 using electron v2.0.9
 WARNING: Code sign failed; please retry manually.
 Error: No identity found for signing.
 ```

-This is fine for development purposes, but codesigning is definitely recommended when distributing Desktop to end users.
+This is fine for development purposes, but code-signing is highly recommended when distributing Desktop to end users.

 ## `script/package.ts`

 After the build is the final step is to package the application for distribution to end users, and this is where much of the platform-specific variations occur.

 ### macOS

 macOS does not need any additional work, as the previous step generated an application bundle and performed the required code-signing.

 The generated app is compressed into a `.zip` archive, reducing the download size by ~60%.

 ### Windows